geins-io/geins-checkout/README.md

 - [x] Fix image urls from - https://labs.commerce.services/product/raw/ (Add base img url to token!) + create one proxy domain for all images since we need to whitleist the domain for nuxtImage
 - [x] Address inputs and validation in components
 - [x] Leave message on order (payment method 18)
-- [ ] Fix so that all external checkouts works properly
-- [ ] Special Avarda implementations
 - [ ] Structure of repository and components
 - [x] Use Types from `@geins/types`
 - [ ] Debug mode with logging to console